 Sourcing Product Photography Props

-Props are so important because they bring context to an item.
+Product photography props are so important because they bring context to an item.
 They show the product’s intended use, highlight key features, or provide other import visual messages about the product.

 For example, in the image below is a bowl of amaranth, a main ingredient in a baby food product for a campaign I shot.
 In addition to wanting images of the product itself, the client also wanted images highlighting some of the main ingredients.